Home News Jersey City News Hudson County To Host Nonprofit Revenue Workshop March 24

 The workshop is scheduled for Tuesday, March 24, from 9:00 a.m. until 12:00 noon at the Hudson County Plaza Press Room located at 257 Cornelison Avenue in Jersey City, New Jersey.

-Because the workshop includes interactive exercises, capacity is limited, and participants must register through the county’s online ticketing system, where seats are available on a first-come, first-served basis.
+The session will include interactive exercises.
+Because of this format, capacity is limited, and participants must register through the county’s online ticketing system, where seats are available on a first-come, first-served basis.

 Craig Guy Says Nonprofits Provide Essential Services Across Hudson County